Monotone Lagrangians in cotangent bundles of spheres

 An embedded Lagrangian $L$ in a cotangent bundle $(T^*Q,d(pdq))$, is {\em exact} if $pdq|_L = df$ for some function $f: L \to \R$.
 Arnold's nearby Lagrangian conjecture predicts that if $Q$ and $L$ are closed, then $L$ is Hamiltonian-isotopic to the zero-section $Q \subset T^*Q$.
 This result is currently known to hold only for a limited list of examples, including $Q = S^2$ \cite{Hind} and $T^2$ \cite{DGI}.
 The work of many authors has also led to a proof that the composition $L \to T^*Q \to Q$ (where the first map is the embedding and the second is projection to the zero-section) is a simple homotopy equivalence \cite{AbouzaidKraghSimple}.

-Very little is know if one drops the requirement that $L$ be exact.
-We will consider the case of $L$ {\em monotone}, by which we mean that there is a constant $\tau \geq 0$ such that, for every map $u:(D^2 , \partial D^2) \to (T^*Q,L)$,
+Very little is known if one drops the requirement of $L$ being exact.
+We will consider the case of $L$ {\em monotone}, by which we mean that there is a constant $\tau \geq 0$ such that, for every smooth map $u:(D^2 , \partial D^2) \to (T^*Q,L)$,

 where $\mu(u)$ is the {Maslov index} of $u$.
-Note that we allow the case $\tau=0$, which happens, for instance when $L$ is exact (if the map $H^1(T^*Q;\R) \to H^1(L;\R)$ is trivial, then $\tau=0$ implies that $L$ is exact).
+Note that we allow the case $\tau=0$, which happens, for instance when $L$ is exact.
 For some results about monotone Lagrangians in cotangent bundles, see for instance \cite{GadbledCotangent}.